Robbbo-T/GAIA/BROWSER.md

-Your updated doGAcument clearly encapsulates the technical sophistication and ethical commitment that GAIA represents.
+Your updated document clearly encapsulates the technical sophistication and ethical commitment that GAIA represents.
 The refined version emphasizes automated data module synchronization and real-time data analytics while underlining the non-commercial, public-interest-driven use of data.
 Below is your document with minor typographical adjustments for clarity and consistency:

 ---